ljacobsson/samp-cli/README.md

 ```
 Usage: samp policy|p [options]

-Opens a wizard thet help you to create and attach a new IAM policy to a resource in your template
+Opens a wizard that helps you to create and attach a new IAM policy to a resource in your template

 Options:
   -t, --template <filename>         Template file name (default: "template.yaml")